What is “company culture”?

 I have often found company culture to emanate from the top leadership of the organization.
 And it can manifest itself in ways the leaders may not intend.

 Think about the words you use regularly at work.
+Do you find the team talking with deep sympathy and respect for service recipients, audience members, and donors?

 Boeing could use some of those changes.